Florida Bar Insurance and Liquor Liability: Why Premiums Jump and What Owners Should Check Before Renewal

 - A liquor liability audit bill often means actual sales or operations were higher-risk than the original estimate.

-- Start the renewal conversation 60 to 90 days early so your agent has time to shop the account instead of patching it at the last minute.
+- Start the renewal conversation 60 to 90 days early so your agent has time to compare insurers and prices.

 Why Florida bar insurance premiums jump at renewal